auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Thus we arrive at the only claim beyond doubt, the only statement we can be certain of: we are at least **a momentary blip of consciousness**.

+How can we be sure our mind didn't form similar to how a single raindrop forms, aggregating based on random chance?
 There is some theoretical backing to these ideas of blips of consciousness.

 > "The [Boltzmann brain argument](https://en.wikipedia.org/wiki/Boltzmann_brain) suggests that it is more likely for a single brain to spontaneously and briefly form in a void (complete with a false memory of having existed in our universe) than it is for our universe to have come about in the way modern science thinks it actually did.
 It was first proposed as a reductio ad absurdum response to Ludwig Boltzmann's early explanation for the low-entropy state of our universe.

 > In this physics thought experiment, a Boltzmann brain is a fully formed brain, complete with memories of a full human life in our universe, that arises due to extremely rare random fluctuations out of a state of thermodynamic equilibrium.
 Theoretically over a period of time on the order of hundreds of billions of years, by sheer chance atoms in a void could spontaneously come together in such a way as to assemble a functioning human brain.
 Like any brain in such circumstances, it would almost immediately stop functioning and begin to deteriorate."

 Another way of thinking of randomness is to imagine a small image of 128x128 pixels.
 For simplicity, the pixels are either white or black, on or off, at random.
 How long would it take for the number 1 to form in the image?
 Only the pixels showing the 1 would be white.
 Of course, there are many images that look like white noise, just random white and black dots with no order, but after some time, the 1 will appear recognizable.
 Given enough time, every possible image that can be constructed out of those pixels will appear.
-This is similar to how reality is said to pop into existence.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/static_snow.gif">